sbslee/pypgx/docs/cli.rst

      $ pypgx predict-cnv CYP2D6-copy-number.zip CYP2D6-cnv-calls.zip

    Positional arguments:
      copy-number        Archive file with the semantic type CovFrame[CopyNumber]. cnv-calls          Archive file with the semantic type SampleTable[CNVCalls].

    Optional arguments:
      -h, --help         Show this help message and exit.
+     --cnv-caller PATH  Archive file with the semantic type Model[CNV].
+By default, a pre-trained CNV caller will be used.

 prepare-depth-of-coverage
 =========================